 Loaded Progressive Stretching (LPS) is when resistance is added to the stretch in the form of a weight or a partner.
 This produces a greater degree of stretching that can be achieved without the load.
 The idea behind LPS is to expand the layer of connective tissue that lies over the muscles called fascia.

 Fascia acts much like a protective bag that covers the muscles.
 The tightness of this layer determines how much the muscle can expand.
 Once the muscles reach a certain point in growth, the fascia will slow growth down in order to protect against rupture.
-Expanding the fascia layer with loaded stretching will encourage further muscle growth.
+Only by expanding the fascia layer will further muscle growth occur.

 Lift Heavier/Grow Muscle

 In addition, LPS enables your central nervous system to lift heavier weights.
 The deeper, fuller stretch achieved during LPS tells your brain to recruit more muscle fibers for your effort.
-This technique allows you to increase your weight during your next few repetitions by 5-10%.
-Using LPS stretching helps with muscle growth, but be sure to stretch with caution or under professional supervision.
+This technique allows you to increase your weight during your next few repetitions by 5-10%, which leads to muscle growth.

 Feeling Overwhelmed by All These Different Methods?

-WeStretch is here to make stretching simple and straightforward so you don't have to feel overwhelmend.
+WeStretch is here to make stretching simple and straightforward so you don’t have to feel overwhelmed.
 Our app delivers custom stretching routines that build on your past progress.